marwahaha/datamap/courses/engineering-(engin)-177-advanced-programming-with-matlab.md

 ---
 layout: course
-course-type: Core
 department: Engineering (ENGIN)
 course: 177
+course-name: Advanced Programming with MATLAB
 title: Engineering (ENGIN) 177 Advanced Programming with MATLAB
-course-name: Advanced Programming with MATLAB
 units: 3
-prerequisites: 7 or 77; Mathematics 53 and 54
-tools:
+tools: Bash, Git, Python, LaTex
-description: An examination of the environmental effects of globalization.
-How has increased international trade, the integration of factor markets, and the adoption of international agreements affected the environment?
-Case studies include the environmental impact of GATT/WTO and NAFTA.
-Multi-disciplinary approach examines the actual laws and institutions and the economic theories of globalization, in addition to the empirical evidence of globalization's environmental effects.
+description: The course builds an understanding, demonstrates engineering uses, and provides hand-on experience for object-oriented programming as well as exposes a practical knowledge of advanced features available in MATLAB.
+The course will begin with a brief review of basic MATLAB features and quickly move to class organization and functionality.
+The introduced concepts are reinforced by examining the advanced graphical features of MATLAB.
+The material will also include the effective use of programs written in C and FORTRAN, and will cover SIMULINK, a MATLAB toolbox providing for an effective ways of model simulations.
+Throughout the course, the emphasis will be placed on examples and homework assignments from engineering disciplines.
+cluster: Computer Science
 ---